flomotlik/blog/_posts/2013-04-22-From-tdd-to-bdd.markdown

 ## Conclusions

 Many people refer to Behavior-driven development as "test-driven development done right" [3].
-In fact, Behavior-driven development is a set of best practices that advice you how to develop software by centering your users.
+In fact, Behavior-driven development is a set of best practices that advise you on how to develop software by centering your users.

 In the past software development was mainly about technical solutions.
 This has changed!
 Behavior-driven development focuses on the *purpose* of your work to people who will use it.
 This way you will create better software and successfully address your customers' needs.
 The technical solution arises from this process almost by itself.

 In the next few episodes of Testing Tuesday I will introduce a few tools for Behavior-driven development.
 Stay tuned!

-I barely scratched the surface of Behavior-driven development here, so I especially recommend checking out the references and further infos.
+I barely scratched the surface of Behavior-driven development here, so I especially recommend checking out the references and further info (see below).

 References: